-3. Part III - Procedure Regarding Examination Offences Committed by Candidates for each case by the Dean of the relevant faculty to inquire into and make recommendations (including punishments) on examination offences referred to it.
+3. Part III - Procedure Regarding Examination Offences Committed by Candidates

+1. There shall be an Examination Disciplinary Committee of not less than 3 members of whom at least one member is from outside the Faculty, appointed for each case by the Dean of the relevant faculty to inquire into and make recommendations (including punishments) on examination offences referred to it.
 Member(s) outside the Faculty shall be selected from a panel of members appointed for this purpose by the Vice Chancellor.